branislavdudas/words-codes/content/knihy/_index.md

 100 Ways to Improve Your Writing – Gary Provost &bull;
 Wit's End: What Wit Is, How It Works, and Why We Need It – James Geary &bull;
 The Wave in the Mind: Talks and Essays on the Writer, the Reader, and the Imagination – Ursula K. Le Guin &bull;
-Faktomluva – Hans Rosling, Anna Rosling Rönnlund, Ola Rosling &bull;
+Faktomluva – Hans Rosling, Anna Rosling Rönnlund, Ola Rosling

 ## 2018 (spolu 52 kníh)
 Cognitive Gadgets: The Cultural Evolution of Thinking – Cecilia Heyes &bull;